mynaparrot/plugNmeet-docs/docs/firewall.md

 systemctl stop haproxy
 ```

-We can now run netcat to listen on ports and try connecting from an external computer.
+We can now run netcat in our plugNmeet server to listen on ports and try connecting from an external computer.
 As root, run the following command:

 ```bash
 nc -l 80